SirWumpus/milter-null/README.md

         Connect:client-ip  value
         client-ip  value

-        4
-        milter-null-To:_recipient-address_      value         § Can be a pattern list. milter-null-To:_recipient-domain_       value         § Can be a pattern list. milter-null-To:_recipient@_             value         § Can be a pattern list.
+        milter-null-To:recipient-address        value         § Can be a pattern list. milter-null-To:recipient-domain         value         § Can be a pattern list. milter-null-To:recipient@               value         § Can be a pattern list.
         milter-null-To:                         value         § Can be a pattern list.
-        Spam:_recipient-address_                value         (FRIEND or HATER are recognised) Spam:_recipient-domain_                 value         (FRIEND or HATER are recognised) Spam:_recipient@_                       value         (FRIEND or HATER are recognised) To:_recipient-address_                  value
+        Spam:recipient-address                  value         (FRIEND or HATER are recognised) Spam:recipient-domain                   value         (FRIEND or HATER are recognised) Spam:recipient@                         value         (FRIEND or HATER are recognised) To:recipient-address                    value
-        To:_recipient-domain_                   value
+        To:recipient-domain                     value
-        To:_recipient@_                         value
+        To:recipient@                           value
-        _recipient-address_                     value
+        recipient-address                       value
-        _recipient-domain_                      value
+        recipient-domain                        value
-        _recipient@_                            value
+        recipient@                              value

 All mail to the _recipient-address_, _recipient-domain_, or that begins with _recipient_ is black or white-listed.
-In the case of a +detailed email address, the left hand side of the +detail is used for the _recipient@_ lookup.
-Note that Sendmail also has special semantics for Spam:, To:, and untagged forms.
+In the case of a _+detailed_ email address, the left hand side of the _+detail_ is used for the _recipient@_ lookup.
+Note that Sendmail also has special semantics for `Spam:`, `To:`, and untagged forms.

-The milter-null-Connect: and milter-null-To: tags provide a milter specific means to override the Sendmail variants.
-For example, you normally white list your local network through any and all milters, but on the odd occasion you might want to actually scan mail from inside going out, without removing the Connect: tag that allows Sendmail to relay for your network or white listing for other milters.
+The `milter-null-Connect:` and `milter-null-To:` tags provide a milter specific means to override the Sendmail variants.
+For example, you normally white list your local network through any and all milters, but on the odd occasion you might want to actually scan mail from inside going out, without removing the `Connect:` tag that allows Sendmail to relay for your network or white listing for other milters.
 So for example if you have Sendmail tags like:

         To:mx.example.com               RELAY